tompascall/GOL/README.md

   };
 ```

-After that you have to instantiate a `Word` object, and load he map to the world:
+If You have to instantiate a `Word` object, and load the map to the world with `world.loadBeingsMap()` method:

 ```js
 var world = new gol.World();